 So what answer did you come up with?

-You remember that on Monday I asked the question, “Why did Peter sink?”
+You remember that in my last post I asked the question, “Why did Peter sink?”

 Not a difficult question!
 He took his eyes off Jesus and started to focus on the waves.